spencertipping/resume/README.md

 3. **Open source is a career.** Hopefully it's your longest one and the one that says the most about you; I put it at the top of my resume for those reasons.
-4. **Keep everything professionally relevant.** This is controversial; a lot of people will say to list interests and other personal hobbies.
-This isn't bad advice, but I think it's often misapplied -- see below.

-## A brief ~~monologue~~ rant about hobbies
-**TODO**